NinaCrnivec/NinaCrnivec.github.io/_pages/contact.md

 ## Opportunities

+I welcome motivated students and researchers interested in cloud physics, radiative transfer, and broader topics in weather and climate.

 Prospective PhD students and postdoctoral researchers are encouraged to get in touch to discuss potential projects and funding opportunities (e.g. national programs, EU fellowships such as Marie Skłodowska-Curie).

+A background in meteorology, physics, climate science, or a related field, as well as experience in programming, is beneficial.